Skip to main content

 • top right

-Reset dock panel layout in case of glitches
+Restore dock panels in case of malfunction

 The Reset panels button brings the program’s windows back to their default positions, which is useful if you undocked, moved, or closed them.